publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch94/m__us_usc_t7_s6506.md

         (1) __Account__

-            Fees collected under subsection (a)(10) of this section (including late payment penalties and interest earned from investment of the fees) shall be credited to the account that incurs the cost of the services provided under this chapter.
+            Fees collected under subsection (a)(10) (including late payment penalties and interest earned from investment of the fees) shall be credited to the account that incurs the cost of the services provided under this chapter.

         (2) __Use__